SamuelSwartzberg/flashcardifying_text_temp/inf.md

-fgconsole   get the number of the current tty fgconsole --next-avaliable   get next unallocated vt deallocvt   remove unused virtual terminals chvt N   change to ttyN
+fgconsole   get the number of the current tty fgconsole --next-avaliable   get next unallocated vt openvt|run a program on the next free vt. deallocvt   remove unused virtual terminals chvt N   change to ttyN

 ###### any terminal

+the who utility displays all active terminal sessions and for each the users logged into them, datetime of login, and hostname if not local.
+    sam$ who
+    sam      console  Dec  4 01:44
+    sam      ttys002  Jan  9 12:34
+    sam      ttys007  Jan 24 23:26
+w is an extended version of who, which shows everthing who does, plus what is currently running in the terminal and the time since the user last typed anything. w also shows general system stats: time of day, uptime, amount of users logged in, and load averages.
+    sam$ w
+    9:10  up 52 days,  7:26, 3 users, load averages: 2.10 2.05 2.01
+    USER     TTY      FROM              LOGIN@  IDLE WHAT
+    sam      console  -                04Dec21 52days -
+    sam      s002     -                09Jan22  3:34 -bas
+    sam      s007     -                Mon23    9:41 -bas

 #### shell

-the shell is typically the foreground process in a given terminal, buty may be the background process e.g. if we're using a TUI.
+the shell is typically the foreground process in a given terminal, but may be the background process e.g. if we're using a TUI.
 The shell runs in the foreground of a terminal if its being used interactively.
 The shell is a special kind of program.
 The shell is the interpreter that executes the commands.